dcavar/nlp-lab.github.io/quantumnlp/README.md

 ## Introduction <a name="Introduction"></a>

-The Quantum NLP project in the NLP Lab is currently a reading group focusing on the most recent papers in Quantum NLP.
+The Quantum NLP project in the NLP Lab is currently a study group focusing on the most recent papers in Quantum NLP.
 Our goal is to familiarize everybody with the different tools and environments for QNLP and work on interesting questions related to Quantum and language-related computation or cognitive aspects of language processing and quantum models.

-The reading group meets independently of the NLP Lab weekly meeting at [IU-B](https://www.indiana.edu/).
+The study group meets independently of the NLP Lab weekly meeting at [IU-B](https://www.indiana.edu/).
 If you want to join this meeting, contact [Damir Cavar] directly.

 - The [GitHub repo](https://github.com/dcavar/q).